Hiroshima 1st district

-Hiroshima 1st district (広島県第1区, Hiroshima-ken dai-ikku or 広島1区, Hiroshima ikku) is a single-member constituency of the House of Representatives, the lower house of the national Diet of Japan.
+Hiroshima 1st district (広島県第1区, Hiroshima-ken dai-ikku or 広島1区, Hiroshima ikku) is a single-member constituency of the House of Representatives, the lower house of the National Diet of Japan.
 It is located in Hiroshima.
-As of September 1, 2020, 331,786 eligible voters were registered in the district.
+331,786 eligible voters were registered in the district, as of 1 September 2020.

 This constituency was newly established in 1994 from the former 1st district.
 The previous constituency elected two or more people, but this constituency elects only one person.

-Fumio Kishida, Prime Minister of Japan, has represented this district since October 1996.
+Fumio Kishida, former Prime Minister of Japan and President of the Liberal Democratic Party, has represented this district since October 1996.